Download the all-new Republic app:

 Advertisement

-Police said protesters shot several arrows at m near Hong Kong Polytechnic University. ne of officers were injured, and six arrows were seized at scene, police said.
+Police said protesters shot several arrows at them near Hong Kong Polytechnic University.
+None of the officers were injured, and six arrows were seized at the scene, police said.

 Advertisement